 Strip Mining of Coal

 Coal is mined by strip and underground mining.
-Strip mining is more harmful as larger tracts of land is affected, but is favored by the industry as it is cheaper reports Greenpeace.
-So 40% of the world's coal is obtained by strip mining.
+Strip mining is more harmful as larger tracts of land are affected but is favored by the industry as it is cheaper.
+40% of the world's coal is obtained by strip mining.

-Massachusetts Institute of Technology (MIT) elaborate that the erosion effects can linger long after mining has ended, and can impact swathes of land, beyond the immediate surroundings of the mine.
-For example, metallic dust from copper and nickel mines persist for many decades and reach areas 2-3 kilometers away from mines points out a 2014 University of Minnesota Center for Forest Ecology report (pg.
-7).
+According to Massachusetts Institute of Technology (MIT) the effects of mining erosion can linger long after the mining has ended.
+Large swathes of land are impacted, beyond the immediate surroundings of the mine.
+The University of Minnesota Center for Forest Ecology reports that metallic dust from copper and nickel mines often persist for many decades and can even reach areas 2-3 miles away from the actual mines points out.

 Pollutants Buried in Soil Are Released

-Metals when they mix with water can also become acidic.
-This acid drainage can be a major environmental and health problem that persists for centuries notes Greenpeace and National Geographic.
-In Tar Creek, Oklahoma, zinc and lead that found its way into water, has made drinking water unsafe for local communities adds National Geographic.
+When metals mix with water, the water can become acidic.
+This acid drainage can be a major environmental and health problem that persists for centuries.

-Copper and nickel dust from mines can make soil acidic for many kilometers of land around mines, and affect plant growth and animals reports the 2014 University of Minnesota report.
+Copper and nickel dust from mines can make soil acidic for many kilometers of land around mines.
+The acidic soil affects plant growth and animals.

-Many of the chemicals used in mining are toxic and can escape into soil and water too.
-Mercury used in underground and hydraulic mining for gold causes water pollution affecting aquatic life note WWF and Mongabay.
-Cyanide is another toxic chemical used in mining that can collect in leach ponds harming wildlife drinking from them points out MIT.
+Many of the chemicals used in mining are toxic and can escape into soil and water.
+For example, mercury used in underground and hydraulic mining for gold causes water pollution that negatively affects aquatic life.
+Cyanide is another toxic chemical used in mining that can collect and leach into ponds harming wildlife.

 Dust is a major air pollutant produced by mining.
-Fine and coarse particulate matter (PM) that measure less than 2.5 μm to 10 μm are the problem here.
-Fine PM is a greater problem as it can reach the lungs leading to respiratory problems.
-Visibility can also be affected in times of acute dust plume production explains an Australian government release.
+Fine and coarse particulate matter (PM) that measure less than 2.5 pm to 10 pm are the problem here.
+Fine PM is a greater threat since it can reach the lungs leading to respiratory problems.
+Visibility can also be affected in times of acute dust plume production.